-Hello, my sweeties.
+Hello again, my sweeties.
 It’s that time of year.
-The YA Scavenger Hunt is a wonderful bi-annual event first organized by author Colleen Houck and I’m delighted to be participating for a third time.
+The YA Scavenger Hunt is a wonderful bi-annual event first organized by author Colleen Houck and I’m delighted to be participating for a fifth time.
 What do you get?
 Exclusive bonus material from terrific authors…and a chance to win books and prizes.
 What do I get?
 Fleeting fame but, alas, no fortune.
 How does it work, you ask?
 Okay, so you’re not asking and you probably already know.
 Every participating author contributes a clue to this hunt.
 (You’ll find mine below).
 One lucky winner will receive one book from each author on my team.
 But don’t delay or spend too much time comparing this hunt to the potential windfall from a lottery ticket: this contest (and all the exclusive bonus material) will only be online for five days.
 The hunt goes live on Tuesday, April 3 at 12 pm PT (Pacific Time) and comes down on Sunday, April 8 at noon PT.

 Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.

 Rules: Open internationally, anyone below the age of 18 should have a parent or guardian’s permission to enter.
-To be eligible for the grand prize, you must submit the completed entry form by Sunday, April 9 at noon Pacific Time.
+To be eligible for the grand prize, you must submit the completed entry form by Sunday, April 8 at noon Pacific Time.
 Entries sent without the correct number or without contact information will not be considered.

 Without further ado:

-Everly’s Exclusive Content
+Austin’s Exclusive Content

-Don’t forget to enter the contest for a chance to win a ton of books!
+And don’t forget to enter the contest for a chance to win a ton of books!

 To enter, you need to know that my favourite number is ‘hidden’ in the following excerpt from Young Man with Camera.
-Add up all the favourite numbers of the authors on the purple team and, voila, you’ll have what you need to enter for the grand prize.
+Add up all the favourite numbers of the authors on the green team and, voila, you’ll have what you need to enter for the grand prize.

 Young Man with Camera (excerpt):